Searching for contentment

 My journey

 Love nature.
 As a kid, I just wanted to be out playing in the woods that surrounded our small town home.
 When younger, I lived a few places around the world and visited several others … then found a place in the foothills of the Rockies and my heart was home.
-Hiked and camped a lot in the mountains until my knees wore out.
-Since then, have enjoyed walking nearer to home where there is still much natural beauty to appreciate.
-I snap photos and post the better ones on this site to preserve the opportunity to revisit some of these exquisite experiences.
+When I'm out walking, I snap photos and post the better ones on this site to preserve the opportunity to revisit some of these exquisite experiences.
+Photos >

 Love reading.
 As a kid, I carried armloads of books home each week from the library.
 Now tend to carry around a virtual stack of audiobooks.
 I deeply appreciate authors, narrators, and translators.
 Since 1999, I've been posting reviews on this site, in the more recent years focused on just those books I appreciate the most.
-I listen to or read a lot of genres, fiction and nonfiction, though my mind has held a lifelong special place for SciFi and speculative fiction.
+I listen to or read a lot of genres, fiction and nonfiction, and particularly appreciate well done speculative fiction.
+Reading >

 Love our beautiful, fragile planet.
-I'm deeply concerned about climate.
+I'm deeply concerned about climate and all the life we are carelessly and rapidly destroying.

 Photo credit: NASA/NOAA/GSFC/Suomi NPP/VIIRS/Norman Kuring